avtomatik/renamex/README.md

 # FileWorks

+⚠️ **This README is currently undergoing major rework.** ⚠️
+Content, structure, and instructions may change significantly.

 **FileWorks** is a Python-based utility suite designed for efficient file system operations, including file synchronization, transformation, and reporting.
 It provides a set of scripts to automate common file management tasks, making it easier to handle large volumes of files with minimal manual intervention.

 **And the most of all:** A simple CLI tool to move and rename files with customizable filtering and transformation.